 If all you have is a hammer, everything looks like a nail.

 The same goes for grammar.
 We are cognitive misers.
 We don’t want to use our deposits of cognitive energy if it’s unnecessary.
 That’s why we cling to the grammar constructions we feel warm and comfortable with.

 Seeing all the other constructions, which you don’t use at the moment, in one place can be thought-provoking.
-It acts as a reminder of other possible ways to express yourself and jars you out of grammar lethargy.
+It acts as a reminder of different possible ways to express yourself and jars you out of grammar lethargy.

 Because, all in all, this is what grammar is – the scaffolding which enables us to build proper sentences.
 And you can’t make even a ramshackle hut if all you got are some measly sticks.

 The Most Important Rule For Creating a Grammar Cheat Sheet

-There is just one rule you should keep in mind if you decide to create your own grammar cheat.
+There is just one rule you should keep in mind if you decide to create your grammar cheat.

 Make it clear and concise

 Your cheat sheet shouldn’t be bigger than one A4 page.
 It should only contain all the essential grammar rules.
 Resist the temptation to jot down all the grammar exceptions and constructions nobody even uses.

 Blah, blah.
 It sounds obvious.
 But very often, once you start creating your cheat sheet, the urge to include as much information as it is only possible sprouts uncontrollably.
 All so well known voice whispers, “Dude, don’t forget to increase THIS rule.
 And THAT one as well!
 Screw it!
 Rewrite the book!
 Muahahaha.”

 The next thing you see is a 40-page behemoth.
 If you need more information, you can always create a second grammar cheat sheet for more advanced concepts.

 However, usually, it is unnecessary.
 All you need are the essential rules.
 You will pick up the rest once you start surrounding yourself with a language (and using it).

 For reasons I am yet to grasp, grammar cheat sheets are underappreciated and underutilized tools in language learning.
-While it may take some time to prepare one on your own, it is usually much better choice than buying one.
+While it may take some time to prepare one on your own, it is usually a much better choice than buying one.

 Reason?
 Most of the paid ones suck big time.
 Don’t be afraid to put some time upfront.
-You will reap benefits of this investments for months (or years) to come.
+You will reap the benefits of this investment for months (or years) to come.